DessimozLab/fold_tree/README.md

 ```

-The Foldtree metric, LDDT and TM trees are output alongside some information retreived fromt the uniprot API on the proteins, foldseek comparisons, distance matrices and descriptors of the pLDDT of the structures.
+The Foldtree metric (Fident), LDDT and TM trees are output alongside some information retreived fromt the uniprot API on the proteins, foldseek comparisons, distance matrices and descriptors of the pLDDT of the structures.

 ## Repo table of contents